harold-ousset/microOauth2/README.md

 #### Parameters
 **ids**
- An Object that has the three informations needed to obtain the token: refreshToken, clientId, clientSecret.
+ An Object that has the three informations needed to obtain a token: refreshToken, clientId, clientSecret.

 #### Return value
 return a string that correspond to the token.